ngrx/platform/projects/ngrx.io/content/guide/signals/signal-store/testing.md

     * [Further thoughts](#further-thoughts)
 <!-- TOC -->

 This is still a draft.
+Markdown is used for better reability.
+The rendered version of this guide is available at https://github.com/rainerhahnekamp/ngrx/blob/docs/signals/testing/projects/ngrx.io/content/guide/signals/signal-store/testing.md.

-Once we see that the content is ready, we will replace markdown with `<code>`
+Once we see that the content is ready, we will replace markdown with `<code>`.

 The examples used in this guide are available at https://github.com/rainerhahnekamp/ngrx-signal-store-testing